How to: View and manage releases

 The first column in the list indicates if the release is locked, and the second column shows the reason for each release.
 The icon indicates that this release was automatically initiated when a new build of the source artifacts was completed - based on the continuous deployment setting in the release definition.

 In this view, each environment is shown as a horizontal bar - red for failed, green for succeeded, orange for partially succeeded, blue for in progress, and gray for paused or not deployed.
 Notice the icon in the first release in the list.
 This indicates that you were specified as an approver and the release is paused waiting for you to approve it.
 When a release is paused waiting for a different user to grant approval, the list displays the icon.
-See Approvals and Approve a release for more information.
+See Approvals.

 Use the commands on the toolbar of the Releases pane to: